Welcome to Depot!

 First, you will create a project underneath an organization.
 Projects usually represent a single application, repository, or Dockerfile.
 Once you've made your project, you can leverage Depot builders from your local machine or an existing CI workflow in two ways:

-depot buildcommand from your local machine or an existing CI workflow to execute the container build
+depot build from your local machine or an existing CI workflow

-Builder instances come with 16 CPUs, 32GB of memory, and an SSD disk for layer caching (the default size is 50GB).
-In addition, they run the latest version of BuildKit, the advanced build engine that backs Docker.
+Builder instances come with 16 CPUs, 32GB of memory, and an SSD disk for layer caching (the default size is 50GB, but you can expand this up to 500GB).
+A builder instance runs an optimized version of BuildKit, the advanced build engine that backs Docker.

 Once built, the image can be left in the build cache (the default) or downloaded to the local Docker daemon with